Skip to main content

 AI Models are Antisemitic

-Even after alignment training
+Even after safety training

 Mistral-7BRLHF steered